Aleksapop/blog-post/node.js/nodejs-introduction-to-promises-in-nodejs.md

 ---
 title: "Introduction to Promises in Node.js"
-date: "2025-04-27"
+date: "2025-05-03"
 author: "Slavo"
 image: "ts-big-o-notation.png"
-excerpt: "JavaScript is the backbone of modern web development, powering everything from dynamic websites to complex web applications."
+excerpt: "In Node.js, a **Promise** is a special object that represents the result of an asynchronous operation."
 isFeatured: false
-category: "Nodejs"
+category: "Type Script"
 ---

 ## Topic: Convert a Callback into a Promise (Manually)